-- 1. X wrongfully revoked Y's (his agent) authority before Y could complete his duties.
-Held, Y could recover, as a quantum meruit, for the work he had done and the expenses he had incurred in the course of his duties as an agent. - 2.
-A agrees to deliver 100 bales of cottons to B at a price of Rs.
+- X wrongfully revoked Y's (his agent) authority before Y could complete his duties.
+Held, Y could recover, as a quantum meruit, for the work he had done and the expenses he had incurred in the course of his duties as an agent. - A agrees to deliver 100 bales of cottons to B at a price of Rs.
 100 per bale.
 The cotton bales were to be delivered in two installments of 50 each.
 A delivered the first instalment but failed to supply the second.
-B must pay for 50 bags.
+B must pay the rightful owner, that which has been taken away or lost.